Wenqian1228/Wenqian1228/README.md

 - 👋 Hi, I’m @Wenqian1228
 - 👀 I’m interested in Machine Learning, EDA and Computer Vision applications
-- 🌱 I’m currently working in CUHK as PhD student
+- 🌱 I’m currently working in CUHK as a PhD student
 - 📫 How to reach me: wqzhao@cse.cuhk.edu.hk

 <!---